Insurance and reinsurance in India: overview

 Permitting overseas reinsurers (who are not admitted in India) to open branch offices to carry out reinsurance business in India.

-Facilitating the entry of Lloyd's of London, under regulations yet to be finalised.
+Facilitating the entry of Lloyd's of London, under regulations that have recently been finalised.

 As a first step to implement these changes, the Ministry of Finance notified the Indian Insurance Companies (Foreign Investment) Rules 2015 (Rules) on 19 February 2015: